couryrr/bank-holiday-api/README.md

     - MySql workbench uses 13306 on my local
     - Spring boot application in docker uses 3306 for the connection string
 - Redis cache set up annotation is per method so the cache name should be unique
-- Seems like all of spring boots applications get written in the compose or docker file.
+- Seems like all of spring boot applications get written in the compose or docker file.
 - Mockito mock is not used to create dummy data :( cannot find a good way to do that yet.
 - Remember to set the hostname for connection strings as the docker container name.